devgeek2700/StackOverflow-Clone-Using-MERN/README.md

 Stack Overflow is a popular online community and question-and-answer (Q&A) platform that focuses on programming and software development topics.
 The platform allows developers to ask questions, provide answers, and engage in discussions related to various programming and technical issues.

 ## Key Features

-# Post Question
-- Users can submit programming or technical questions for community assistance.
+- Post Question:  Users can submit programming or technical questions for community assistance.

-  # Post Answer
-- Users can provide solutions or explanations by answering questions posted by others.
+- Post Answer: Users can provide solutions or explanations by answering questions posted by others.

-# Delete Question
-- Users can remove their own questions if they no longer need assistance or find a solution.
+- Delete Question: Users can remove their own questions if they no longer need assistance or find a solution.

-# Delete Answer
-- Users can delete their answers, useful for correcting mistakes or updating information.
+- Delete Answer: Users can delete their answers, useful for correcting mistakes or updating information.

-# Update User Profile
-- Users can edit and enhance their profiles, showcasing their skills and experience.
+- Update User Profile: Users can edit and enhance their profiles, showcasing their skills and experience.

-# Vote Question
-- Users can express approval (upvote) or disapproval (downvote) for questions based on quality.
+- Vote Question: Users can express approval (upvote) or disapproval (downvote) for questions based on quality.

 ## Prerequisites